Skip to main content

 Hawaii Housing Finance and Development Corporation (HHFDC)

-Federal tax credit of up to 20% of annual mortgage interest paid
+Annual federal tax credit for a percentage of mortgage interest paid

 Federal Programs Available in Hawaii